ACCRINTM

 Notes 🔗

-The ACCRINTM function assumes that the dates are entered as valid Excel date values or references to cells containing valid date values.
-It is designed specifically for securities that pay interest at maturity, and it calculates interest accruals accordingly.
-Ensure that the function parameters and arguments align with the specific details of the security or investment for accurate results.
+Use the ACCRINTM function to calculate interest accruals for securities that pay interest at maturity.
+Ensure dates are entered as valid Excel date values or as references to cells with valid date values.
+Make sure the function parameters match the details of your security or investment for accurate results.

 Questions 🔗